AgoraIO/agora_doc_source/cn/RTC/Guide/token.md

 #### Deploy a sample token server

-For users who want a quick deployable sample server to test with, Agora provides a repo of a [NodeJS implementation](https://heroku.com/deploy?template=https://github.com/AgoraIO-Community/TokenServer-nodejs) where you can quickly deploy a token server at [Heroku](https://dashboard.heroku.com/).
+For users who want a deployable sample server to test with, Agora provides a repository of a [NodeJS implementation](https://heroku.com/deploy?template=https://github.com/AgoraIO-Community/TokenServer-nodejs) where you can quickly deploy a token server at [Heroku](https://dashboard.heroku.com/).

 **Warning**
-- This repo aims at providing a testing environment for front-end developers and is not meant for production purposes.
+- This repository aims at providing a testing environment for front-end developers and is not meant for production purposes.
 - Heroku is an independent service provider and not affiliated with Agora.
-Therefore, Agora is not responsible got any charges you may incur with Heroku.
+Therefore, Agora is not responsible for any charges you may incur with Heroku.

 Follow the steps to deploy the token server and generate a token:

 1. Go to [Heroku](https://dashboard.heroku.com/), follow the on-screen instructions to create an account, and log onto Heroku.
 2. Go to [TokenServer-nodejs](https://heroku.com/deploy?template=https://github.com/AgoraIO-Community/TokenServer-nodejs).
 On the **Create New App** page, fill the **App name**, **APP_CERTIFICATE**, and **APP_ID**.
 Click **Deploy app**.
 3. Wait for Heroku to run a while, and when you see **Your app was succeessfully deployed**, click **Manage App**.
 You will get the URL of your app in the address bar.
 4. Open the following URL, replace `<heroku url>` with the URL of your app.
 Heroku generates a token and returns it to the endpoint.
     ```
     https://<heroku url>/access_token?channel=test&uid=1234
     ```

 #### Deploy a token generator on your server

+In the production environment, you need to deploy the token generator on your app server.
 Agora provides an open-source [AgoraDynamicKey](https://github.com/AgoraIO/Tools/tree/master/DynamicKey/AgoraDynamicKey) repository on GitHub, which enables you to generate tokens on your server with programming languages such as C++, Java, and Go.

 | Language  | Algorithm  | Core method  | Sample code |